slangdaddy/openmediavault-ldap/README.md

 # Openmediavault LDAP

-This plugin connects OMV5 to an OPEN-LDAP Server for centralized user management and authentification.
-It adapts the official LDAP plugin [1] for OMV4 to use it with OMV5.
+This plugin connects OMV6 to an OPEN-LDAP Server for centralized user management and authentification.
+Originally this is / was a fork of the official plugin[1]

-Basically there aren't any fundamental changes up to 5.3.9-r1 tag.
+Note that this is the old school way of connecting Samba to LDAP.
+Recent documentation recommends to use the LDAP that is integrated into Samba since version 4.

 You can use LDAP for system wide User- and Groupmanagement.
 Additionally you can activate PAM auth with *libpam-ldapd* module.
 The name switch service is done with *libnss-ldapd*.
 For caching actually the NSCD service is used, maybe we should change from NSLCD to SSSD in future.
 A good explanation of the pam auth and nss process will give you the reference [4].
 This repo is under development.
 Checkout the tags in the master branch for stable and tested releases.
-If you encounter some problems make a new issue or write an email to *devel[at]nareo.de*.
+If you encounter some problems make a new issue.
 Be aware: This code was tested in a clean environment with fresh installed OMV5 setup.
 I am not responsible for loss of your data!
 Please make always a full backup of your OMV machine before installing this plugin!

 ## Build DEBIAN package

 Create DEB package with `dpkg-buildpackage -uc -us` inside the source directory.
 The \*.deb file will be placed in the parent directory.
+A script to build the files using docker is also provided (`build-package-using-docker.sh`)

-## Install Plugin into Openmediavault 5
+## Install Plugin into Openmediavault 6

-Upload the generated \*.deb file to OMV5 plugins and install it.
-Once it is installed, you have an additional menu item for LDAP Server settings.
+Upload the generated \*.deb file to OMV6 using scp and install it via apt (e.g. apt install \*.deb).
+Once it is installed, you have an additional menu item for LDAP Server settings within *Users*.

 ## Testing Environment and Help

-The directory *.test* contains some basic config files for test environment with OMV5.
-I need someone to test with other LDAP services.
+For testing a local LDAP can be setup.
+See `install-tools.sh`.

 Environment:
-* Openmediavault 5.5.9-1 (Usul) with running SAMBA service
+* Openmediavault 6.x (Shaitan) with running SAMBA service
 * OpenLDAP 2.4.47 server (setup with `smbldap-populate`)
 * all smbldap-tools 0.9.9-1 installed on OMV5